-All values are transmitted to or from the entities specified by a list item prior to the processing of any succeeding list item for all data transfer input/output statements except name-directed formatted data transfer input statements.
-In the example, two values are read; one is assigned to N, and the second is assigned to A(N) for the new value of N.
+All values are transmitted to or from the entities specified by a list item prior to the processing of any succeeding list item for all data transfer input/output statements except namedirected formatted data transfer input statements.
+In the example, the old value of N identifies the unit, but the new value of N is the subscript of X.

-READ (3) N, A(N)
+READ (N) N, X (N)

-All values following the name = part of the name-directed entity (10.9) within the input records are transmitted to the matching entity specified by the list item prior to processing any succeeding entity within the input record for name-directed formatted data transfer input statements.
+All values following the name = part of the namelist entity (10.9) within the input records are transmitted to the matching entity specified in the namelist-group-object-list prior to processing any succeeding entity within the input record for namelist formatted data transfer input statements.
 If an entity is specified more than once within the input record during a name-directed formatted data transfer input statement, the last occurrence of the entity specifies the value or values to be used for that entity.

-20 An input list item, or an entity associated with it, must not contain any portion of the established format specification.
+An input list item, or an entity associated with it, must not contain any portion of the established format specification.

 If an internal file has been specified, an input/output list item must not be in the file or associated with the file.
+Note that the file is a character object.